bcgov/smk-actions/docs/addSecrets.md

 # Create a Horizontal Pod Autoscaler

 It is recommended to create a Horizontal Pod Autoscaler to more efficiently cope with high demand.
 Log into OpenShift and find a previously created HPA to use as reference.
-Create a new HPA referencing the DeploymentConfig created for your SMK app.
+Create a new HPA referencing the Deployment created for your SMK app.

 [***Back to summary***](./summary.md)